aodhanlutetiae/dj_reading/docs/source/index.rst

 2012 <https://www.journalism.co.uk/skills/how-to-submit-a-freedom-of-information-request/s7/a548038/>`__

 `Basnett, Guy & McNamara, Paul.
 FOI at ten.
-How all journalists can use the freedom of information act to find great exclusives, Press Gazette,
+How all journalists can use the freedom of information act to find great exclusives.
+Press Gazette.
 2015 <https://www.pressgazette.co.uk/foi-10-how-all-journalists-can-use-freedom-information-act-find-great-exclusives/>`__

 `BBC Academy.
-Freedom of Information requests,
+Freedom of Information requests.
 2017 <https://www.bbc.co.uk/academy/en/articles/art20140226095548310>`__

-Brooke, Heather.
-Your right to know.
-A citizen’s guide to the Freedom of Information Act.
+Brooke, Heather. *Your right to know.
+A citizen’s guide to the Freedom of Information Act*.
 2nd ed., Pluto, 2007

-Burgess, Matthew.
-Freedom of Information: A Practical Guide for UK Journalists.
+Burgess, Matthew. *Freedom of Information: A Practical Guide for UK Journalists*.
 Routledge, 2015

 `Burgess, Matthew.
 FOI directory <https://foi.directory/>`__